-For a number of years, professors from the College of Arts and Sciences have taken their students to Greece as part of summer study abroad programs–programs that either toured cities and sites across the country (e.g., hosted by Modern Languages and Classics, as shown above) or stayed mainly in one city and explored the region through day trips, while working with an AUTh grad student who acted as a local coordinator for the trip (e.g., hosted by Religious Studies [as pictured below]).
+For a number of years, professors from the College of Arts and Sciences have taken their students to Greece as part of summer study abroad programs–programs that either toured cities and sites across the country (e.g., hosted by Modern Languages and Classics, as shown above) or stayed mainly in one city and explored the region through day trips, while working with an AUTh grad student who acted as a local coordinator for the trip (e.g., hosted by Religious Studies [as pictured below, in 2008]).

 The Alabama Greece Initiative is an effort within the College of Arts and Sciences to move beyond these brief study abroad trips and develop a formal, cross-disciplinary collaborative relationship with Aristotle University in Thessaloniki (AUTH), one of Greece’s major research universities in Greece’s second largest city.

-As an initial move in this direction (in the Spring semester of 2010 and then again in 2012), the Dean funded the Department of Religious Studies to bring two Greek doctoral students to Tuscaloosa (first Vaia Touna and then Spyros Piperakis), for one semester each, to work alongside UA faculty as Instructors, thereby gaining experience in a U.S. educational setting.
+As an initial move in this direction (in the Spring semester of 2010 and then again in 2012), Dean Olin funded the Department of Religious Studies to bring two Greek doctoral students to Tuscaloosa (first Vaia Touna and then Spyros Piperakis), for one semester each, to work alongside UA faculty as Instructors, thereby gaining experience in a U.S. educational setting.
 Then, in 2011, a committee of UA faculty representing multiple units within the College, and again with the support of Dean Robert Olin, planned a series of events for the Spring semester, highlighting some of the possible collaborations and topics that an extended connection with Greece might enhance.
 The goal of the Spring 2011 initiative was to host events–including a half-day symposium of A&S faculty discussing their own work on Greece–that could better gauge the enthusiasm across the College for a long term relationship with Aristotle University.

 The high point of that semester’s events was bringing two faculty members from Aristotle University to Tuscaloosa to share their research with UA faculty and students: Dr. Angeliki Ziaka (pictured immediately below, during her public lecture held in Gorgas Library) and Dr. Danae Stefanou (pictured at bottom, along with her UA collaborator, Prof. Andrew Dewar [left] and Prof. Steven Ramey, Chair of the 2011 Planning Committee).